fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 We can do much more with Robolectric than just test our Database or SharedPreferences.
 We can write UI Tests as well.
 It is still not as good as Running tests on a Real Device.
 But depending on your need it might still be helpful.

-> Note we get to the section where I am the least comfortable with, I don't think I have written enough UI Tests yet, so from now on take evrything with a big grain of salt.
+> Note we get to the section where I am the least comfortable with, I don't think I have written enough UI Tests yet, so from now on take everything with a big grain of salt.
 Feel free to modify your approach to your need.
 You may also correct me via issues on GitHub, would be a great pleasure to learn for me.

-We can write UI tests that have mocked out UseCases and Business Logic, but I prefer to do a full screen Integration Tests, cause I think my UI changes enough as it is, wouldn't want to maintain one extra testing layer.
+We can write UI tests that have mocked out UseCases and Business Logic, but I prefer to do a full screen Integration Tests, cause I think my UI changes enough already and I wouldn't want to maintain one extra testing layer.
 So this will be showcased here.
-But you should be able to write pure UI tests, if you can follow along this section as well if you choose to do so
+But you should be able to write pure UI tests, if you can follow along this section as well if you choose not to do so.

 ### Setup